OpenDigitalTwin-Dev/FENGSim/README.md

 # ![FENGSim](image/image1.svg)

+FENGSim is more than open source; it's a bold declaration of freedom.
+It champions the brave, persistent, and innovative spirit that breaks boundaries.
+Too many engineers and researchers see their potential stifled by unequal resource distribution.
+FENGSim shatters these barriers, unleashing that potential by providing the freedom and support for all to build, explore, and create.
+Join us in this mission.

 The FENGSim project serves as a software development kit (SDK) for high-fidelity numerical simulation and adaptive processing, integrating a variety of mathematical libraries such as computational geometry, computer algebra, numerical methods, numerical linear algebra, computer graphics, image processing, probability and statistics, optimization, and artificial intelligence.
 Central to the project are multi-x couplers tailored for intricate applications.
 It also incorporates the CAX software framework along with practical examples.

 Moreover, FENGSim offers tools for managing library dependencies, package management, and continuous integration and continuous deployment (CICD) processes, which include compiling, code merging, version control, testing, and deployment.
 The project will also feature interfaces for the integration of machinery and sensors, covering drivers, communication, and control applications.
 Additionally, FENGSim includes a large language model (LLM) assistant, developed using open-source code and classical literature, to enhance user experience and support.